HwWobbe/DefinitiveData-DeltaAlerts/README.md

             - can HTML anchors be used?
        - LaLo build out
        -〖 Public 〗
-         - add more bracket types
+         - is so: ( add more bracket types )
        - these Comments should be a part of my quickLinks area(s)
          - confirm headings cannot be added, like this:
            - [CivicAtlas](https://github.com/Data-Integrity-Group/Wip#civicatlas)